felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 {{< figure src="/img/how-to-hold-book.jpg" position="center" caption="My new favorite way to hold paperbacks." >}}

 What difference does that make?
-For one, it made me realize an important
+For one, it showed me an important
 lesson: books are not valuable.
 It is their content that is valuable.
 Most precisely, their knowledge nuggets.